M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Method

-\end{linenomath} After the above transformation, we lift the multi-scale image features into the 3D space.
-To unify the image features into a common space, we conduct pillarization~\cite{lang2019pointpillars} on the above multi-scale features, obtaining multi-scale BEV features as shown in Figure~\ref{fig:bev}.
+\end{small} After the above transformation, we lift the multi-scale image features into the 3D space.
+To unify the image features into a common space, we perform pillarization~\cite{lang2019pointpillars} on the above multi-scale features, obtaining multi-scale BEV features, as shown in~\Cref{fig:bev}.